5 Reasons to Study Abroad at the University of Calgary

 Let’s take a look at one of our most popular schools, The University of Calgary.
-‘UCalgary’ as it’s known, might not have the name cache of McGill or U.B.C., but don’t let that fool you; this premier institution is known internationally for its research, education, and a campus with a view that’s second to none.
-Here are five reasons why ‘UCalgary’ should be on the top of your list!
+‘UCalgary’ as it’s known, might not have the name cache of McGill or U.B.C., but don’t let that fool you.
+This premier institution is known internationally for its research, education, and a campus with a view that’s second to none.
+Here are five reasons why ‘UCalgary’ should be at the top of your list!

 This publicly funded, research-intensive university reliably ranks in the top 200 universities worldwide by Times Higher Education World Rankings.
 It’s also recognized as a leading institution by other prestigious ranking systems, like CWTS Leiden Rankings and the Center for World University Rankings, which ranked UCalgary 128th and 196th, respectively.

 One of Calgary’s coolest and most character-filled neighborhoods is Chinatown, sitting pretty on the picturesque banks of the Bow River.
-Here you’ll find some of the city’s best food, from authentic Chinese noodles and dumplings to innovative Canadian-Chinese cuisine that’s won the hearts and stomachs of many a visiting student.
-In particular, locals will insist you try the ginger beef, a dish comprised of deep fried strips of beef tossed in a sticky ginger-garlic sauce with carrots and onions.
-Super popular in western Canada, many restaurants have tried to lay claim to ginger beef, but most would agree that bragging rights go to Calgary’s own George Wong, who created the recipe in the mid-70s at the Silver Inn - which is still open for business right in the heart of Chinatown.
+Here you’ll find some of the city’s best food, from authentic Chinese noodles and dumplings to innovative Canadian-Chinese cuisine that’s won the hearts and stomachs of many visiting students.
+In particular, locals will insist you try the ginger beef, a dish comprising deep fried strips of beef tossed in a sticky ginger-garlic sauce with carrots and onions.
+Super popular in western Canada, many restaurants have tried to lay claim to ginger beef, but most would agree that bragging rights go to Calgary’s own George Wong, who created the recipe in the mid-1970s at the Silver Inn – which is still open for business in the heart of Chinatown.

 3. It's one of the most progressive campuses you'll set foot on